ybhaw/url-blocker-extension/PRIVACY.md

 ## Data Security

-Since all data is stored locally in your browser using Chrome's secure storage API, your data is protected by Chrome's built-in security measures.
+Since all data is stored locally in your browser using the browser's secure storage API, your data is protected by the browser's built-in security measures.

 ## Your Rights

 You have full control over your data:
 - **View**: See all stored patterns in the extension popup
 - **Delete**: Remove any pattern at any time
-- **Export**: Access your patterns via Chrome's sync storage
+- **Export**: Access your patterns via browser sync storage
 - **Clear all**: Uninstalling the extension removes all stored data

 ## Children's Privacy